-Lo Stad Ship Tunnel Norwegian, a futuristic naval tunnel project over 1600 meters long, has finally received the go-ahead.
+Lo Stad Ship Tunnel Norwegian, a futuristic naval tunnel project over 1600 meters long, has finally received the ok to go.
 Construction of the tunnel, scheduled for next year, will cross an entire peninsula, allowing ships to bypass Norway's most dangerous sea route.

 For Futuroprossimo aficionados: we talked about it exactly three years ago, when the first preliminary studies were presented.
 Today the approval: it will be the first "life-size" naval tunnel in the world (in France there was one which could accommodate smaller boats, until its collapse in the 60s).
 The Stad Ship Tunnel will allow ships to avoid the dangerous waters of the Stad Peninsula by cutting it directly.
 It will have a height of 50 meters (164 feet) and a width of 36 meters (118 feet).
 It will reach a total length of 1,7 km (1,05 miles).